SAP-samples/xsa-cap-migration/migration-script/README.md

    ```
 3. Install the required node modules by running the command `npm install`.
 4. Execute the script by running the command `npm run start`.
-5. Once the script is running, provide the below parameters to execute the script
+5. Once the script is running, provide the parameters to execute the script.
+6. Select migration path as:
+ - `option 1` to migrate an XSA application to CAP application.
+- `option 2` to migrate a XSC application to CAP application.
+- `option 3` to migrate the files from hdbcds format to hdbtable format in a CAP Application.

 ![parameters](./images/parameters.png)

 ## Note: